Saturday, March 23, 2013

 SUDEIKIS & WILDE featuring JASON SUDEIKIS & OLIVIA WILDE

-More of the public seems to be catching onto the amazingness of this event, because for the first time in my memory, there was a line of people waiting to get into the theater until the wee hours of the morning.
+More of the public seems to be catching on to the amazingness of this event, because for the first time in my memory, there was a line of people waiting to get into the theater until the wee hours of the morning.
 Thanks to attrition, around 2:00 a.m., everyone was finally able to get inside.

 Favorite parts: